dotnet/aspire-samples/samples/ClientAppsIntegration/README.md

 - dotnet
 - dotnet-aspire
 page_type: sample
-name: ".NET Aspire Client Apps Integration"
+name: "Aspire Client Apps Integration"
 urlFragment: "aspire-client-apps-integration"
-description: "An example of working with client apps (WinForms, WPF, etc.) in a .NET Aspire app."
+description: "An example of working with client apps (WinForms, WPF, etc.) in an Aspire app."
 ---

-# Working with client apps in a .NET Aspire application
+# Working with client apps in an Aspire application

-This sample demonstrates working with client apps such as WinForms, WPF, etc., in a .NET Aspire app, such that the client app is launched along with the AppHost project, can resolve services via service discovery, and logs, traces, and metrics via OpenTelemetry to the dashboard.
+This sample demonstrates working with client apps such as WinForms, WPF, etc., in an Aspire app, such that the client app is launched along with the AppHost project, can resolve services via service discovery, and logs, traces, and metrics are sent via OpenTelemetry to the dashboard.

 ![Screenshot of the WinForms app running and the Aspire dashboard behind it showing traces emitted from the client app.](./images/client-apps-dashboard-winforms.png)